 - To be a FLAS eligible program, language study must be the equivalent of one academic year of modern foreign language study (a minimum of 6 consecutive weeks with 140 contact hours for beginner and intermediate level instruction, and 120 contact hours for advanced level instruction).

-- The student must be at the intermediate or advanced level of language study to use an award for an approved overseas program.
+- Undergraduate students must be at the intermediate or advanced level of language study to use an award for an approved overseas program.

 - Graduate students at the beginning level will be considered for overseas language study only if an appropriate equivalent beginning language instruction program in the student's target language is not available in the United States.